Last updated on .

 Visiting

-Yedikule Fortress spent several years under restoration and is finally open to the public for an admission of 100₺ (as of April 2023).
-I plan to visit on my next trip to Istanbul and will update photos and info on this entry.
-I’ve written about my experience at the fortress later in this entry.
+Yedikule Fortress has spent several years under restoration and is finally open to the public.
+It’s open daily except Mondays and admission for foreigners is 100₺ (as of April 2024).
+Work hasn’t been completed yet, but the most interesting parts of the fortress are open.
+I plan to visit on my next trip to Istanbul and will update photos and info on this post.
+I’ve written about my previous experiences at the fortress later in this entry.

 Entrance